mradway/hycohanz/examples/README.rst

 .. _`context manager`: http://legacy.python.org/dev/peps/pep-0343/

-The new usage pattern ends up looking like the following:
+The new usage pattern ends up looking like the following (adapted from add_property.py):

 .. sourcecode:: python
     import hycohanz as hfss

-    raw_input('Press "Enter" to connect to HFSS.>')

     with hfss.App() as App:
-        raw_input('Press "Enter" to create a new project.>')

         with hfss.NewProject(App.oDesktop) as P:

-            raw_input('Press "Enter" to insert a new DrivenModal design named HFSSDesign1.>')

             with hfss.InsertDesign(P.oProject, "HFSSDesign1", "DrivenModal") as D:
-                raw_input('Press "Enter" to insert a new property into the design named "length", having a value of "1m".>')

                 hfss.add_property(D.oDesign, "length", hfss.Expression("1m"))

                 raw_input('Press "Enter" to quit HFSS.>')

+Note that all of the explicit setup and teardown code in the old version is missing in the new version; yet, all allocation is handled properly (that is, assuming the hycohanz context managers are implemented correctly).
+The setup and teardown logic has been "factored out" (to use a software engineering term) to the hycohanz library, making your scripts cleaner and clearer.